LeoFu9487/ft_printf/README.md

 Hence, don't be afraid to try out ```%f``` ```%g``` and ```%e``` (I regret that I didn't submit ```%g``` and ```%e``` because they didn't pass some online testers, deepthought can be less strict than that)

 Good luck for this project :)

+If there are any advices or questions, please contact yfu@student.42lyon.fr